Your rights when parcels go missing

 Most couriers and parcel companies offer an online tracking option which, in theory, shows where your parcel is.
 In reality, tracking often shows messages like 'on lorry for delivery', which doesn't tell you much.

 A quick Google search shows you exactly how many customers are unhappy with the service they have recieved from couriers.
-Parcel Monkey in particular has numerous comments from unhappy customers trying to locate their packages.

 A key issue is that Parcel Monkey does not provide a telephone number; customers have to send a message via its website instead.